huaxia1985/ProSSE/README.md

 	fit.rep.list[[i]][[j]] <- fit$par
 	}

-Here is the code you can use to regenerate the simulation results in Hua and Moritz 2023:
+# Here is the code you can use to regenerate the simulation results in Hua and Moritz 2023:

-#setting parameter values
+Setting parameter values

 	b.mu.list <- rbind(c(0.3,0),c(0.4,0.1),c(0.5,0.1))
 	lambda.list <- list(function (x) {0.1*exp(x)}, function (x) {1*exp(x)})